 - The primary server: The central hub of activity, where Puppet code is compiled to create agent catalogs, and where SSL certificates are verified and signed.

-- The console: The graphical web interface, which has configuration and reporting tools.
+- The console: The graphical web interface, which features configuration and reporting tools.

 - PuppetDB: The data store for data generated throughout your Puppet infrastructure.